Here are some tips for entering your very first art exhibition.

 The bare minimum cost of entering competitions includes:

 - Delivery costs.
-You will need to deliver your artworks to the exhibition if selected.
-If it is a local exhibition, then you can just deliver the artworks in person.
-Otherwise you will need to incur extra costs for safely posting your artworks to the exhibition and arrange for return home if they are not sold.
+You will need to deliver your artwork to the exhibition if selected.
+If it is a local exhibition, then you can just deliver the artwork in person.
+Otherwise, you will need to incur extra costs for safely posting your artworks to the exhibition and arrange for it to be returned home if they are not sold.

 Art exhibitions are all pretty similar.
 Here is your standard process: